Haeri/PhotonBox/README.md

 ### For Windows
 Generate the visual studio project files, by doubleclicking on `generate_project_win.bat` inside the `Tools` directory.

-### For Linux (lib files missing)
+### For Linux (not compiling)
-Make the generator script executable by typing `chmod +x generate_project_linux.sh` inside the `Tools` directory.
+Install needed dependencies by executing `sudo apt install make mesa-common-dev xorg-dev`.
-Then generate the codelite project files, by executing the script with `./generate_project_linux.sh`.
+Then generate the codelite project files, by executing the script with `./generate_project_linux.sh` inside the `Tools` directory.

 ### For Mac (lib files missing)
-Make the generator script executable by typing `chmod +x generate_project_mac.sh` inside the `Tools` directory.
-Then generate the xcode project files, by executing the script with `./generate_project_mac.sh`.
+Generate the xcode project files, by executing the script with `./generate_project_mac.sh` inside the `Tools` directory.

 ## Roadmap
 ### RENDERING